shaunpwilkinson/insect/README.md

 cost.

-The package also contains functions for searching and downloading reference sequences and taxonomic information from NCBI, a "virtual PCR" tool for sequence trimming, a function for purging erroneously labeled reference sequences, and several other tools.
+The package also contains functions for searching and downloading reference sequences and taxonomic information from NCBI, a “virtual PCR” tool for sequence trimming, a function for purging erroneously labeled reference sequences, and several other tools.